akshita-2002/Dot-Net/sqlprep.md

 # TRANSACTIONS

-- Transactions are a set of one or more database operations that msut be completed as a single unit.
+- Transactions are a set of one or more database operations that must be completed as a single unit.

 - it provides integrity and consistency to data.